microsoft/api-guidelines/graph/patterns/upsert.md

   * Use `PATCH` with a client-provided alternate key.
   * For a non-existent resource (specified by the alternate key) the service must handle this as a "create".
 As part of creation, the service must still generate the primary key value.
   * For an existing resource (specified by the alternate key) the service must handle this as an "update.
-  * Any new alternate key, used for IaC scenarios, be called `uniqueName`.
+  * Any new alternate key, used for IaC scenarios, should be called `uniqueName`, if there isn't already an existing property that could be used as an alternate key.
 * NOTE: the service must also support `GET` using the alternate key pattern.
 * For consistent CRUD Microsoft Graph behaviors, all resources, **including** resources used in IaC scenarios, should use `POST` and a service-generated primary key, per existing guidelines, and support `GET`, `PATCH` and `DELETE` using the primary key.
 * If a service does not support `UPSERT`, then a `PATCH` call against a non-existent resource must result in an HTTP "409 conflict" error.